tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 32: August 31, 2020
+**Today's Progress**: Finished a small project, listed on my github - [Colour Flipper](https://github.com/tory24/Colour-Flipper).
+Also working to finalise my resume today.

+**Thoughts**: The Colour Flipper was fun and not too difficult to complete, was nice to see I haven't forgotten much CSS or HTML, and am able to use everything together to make a simple project.

+**Link(s) to Work**: [Colour Flipper](https://github.com/tory24/Colour-Flipper)

+**Time**: 2hrs

 ### Day 31: August 28, 2020
 **Today's Progress**: Worked on a suggested mini project, a colour flipper webpage.